-Orthex's sustainable business practices are described comprehensively in the 2022 Annual and Sustainability Report's dedicated section on sustainability.
-As will be brought up in the sustainability section, the company has continued its investments in building the roadmap towards carbon neutrality and in the use of renewable and recycled materials to reduce the carbon footprint of its products and production.
+A comprehensive description of Orthex's sustainable business practices is included in the 2023 Annual and Sustainability Report's dedicated section on sustainability.
+As brought up in the sustainability report, the company has continued its investments in building the roadmap towards carbon neutrality and in the use of renewable and recycled materials to reduce the carbon footprint of its products and production.